FasterSpeeding/HG/docs/index.md

 The example above shows how you'd initiate and the [standard gateway bot implementation][hikari.impl.bot.GatewayBot], it should be noted that the only required argument here is the token (first argument).
-The other arguments configure what entities this should cache in-process and the "intents" which indicate what events the bot wants to receive, more information on these can be found in [events][].
+The other arguments configure what entities this should cache in-process and the [intents][] which indicate what events the bot wants to receive, more information on these can be found in [events][].

 ##### REST server bots